FirdawsYasmin/NoSQL_mongoDB/mongoDB.md

 #### (Not used yet)

-A primary daemon (background) process.
+A primary daemon (background) process and stores data on the disk.
 It handles:

 - Data requests
 - Manages data access
-- Performs background management operations
+- Performs background operations

 ### MongoDB Shell